Films like All the President's Men and The China Syndrome inspired Bob to become a journalist

-It was not long before I realised I had a particular interest in the representation of journalists on screen, especially in films like All the President’s Men and The China Syndrome.
-What really appealed to me was the investigative role in journalism.
+Studying film and literature, I realised I had a particular interest in the representation of journalists on screen, especially the investigative role in journalism.
 I liked the idea of finding things out that others did not want you to know.

 While at university I contributed to the student magazine.
 I was the film critic!
 I enjoyed it, but realised very quickly that I wanted to do reporting on a much wider range of issues and topics.
 I became quite serious about journalism as a profession.
 I think I wanted to change the world and write stories about how people were doing bad things.

 After graduating I temped in a supermarket while getting relevant experience by working one day a week on the Big Issue.
 I applied to the fast track news NCTJ diploma at City College Brighton and Hove.
 There, I learnt very practical skills in story gathering and writing for publication as well as getting the stamp of approval from the NCTJ.